recourcefulcoder/SanicAPI/README.md

 Since it is a vulnerable (from a security point) action, pay attention not to expose this file in VCS/any other web-source - keep it locally on your machine.

-> [!WARNING]
-> Note value of HOST variable.
-It must be set to "postgresql-db" (no quotes), if you are not
-> changing docker-compose.yaml; generally it must collocate with the name of database service
-> in your docker-compose file!

 3. Run docker compose: